larry-athey/airhead/Instructions/README.md

+# Installation Guide Video

+I have put together the video (Airhead Installation Using a Vevor Air Still)[https://youtu.be/vFivj2nX99s] to show people how to install the Airhead Turn-Key Kit _(as detailed below)_.
+I also offer people the option to drop-ship their Vevor air still clone to me to have the Airhead installed and tested with an actual run before shipping it out to them.

 # Airhead Turn-Key Kit

 For those who aren't up to component level electronics work or 3D printing, [Airhead turn-key kits](https://panhandleponics.com/technology-assisted-distillation/) are available from my website for $140 plus shipping in the USA where the USPS flat-rate box coverage area applies.
 The interface board will soon be a printed circuit board rather than a handmade one, I'm just waiting to order a bulk supply of printed circuit boards for three of my projects.